PharesJr/Typescript-101/README.md

 * To access the notes, they are under **notes** sub-folder.

 To test the code: use **index.ts** file and then run your code using code-runner.

+### code-runner
+Search the keyboard shortcuts to find how to run code-runner on your machine.